-According to the Department for Business Innovation and Skills, Employer Investment in Apprenticeships and Workplace Learning: The Fifth Net Benefits of Training to Employers Study the cost of Apprenticeship training pays for itself within a couple of years of completion, through increased productivity.
-More than that, apprentices recognise and appreciate your commitment to their career and progression, contributing to a positive working environment.
+According to a study by the Department for Business Innovation and Skills, the cost of Apprenticeship training pays for itself within a couple of years after completion, largely through increased productivity.
+More than that, Apprentices recognise and appreciate your commitment to their career and progression, contributing to a positive working environment.

-Funding available, depends on whether your organisation pays the Apprenticeship Levy
+The funding available to your organisation depends on whether your organisation pays the Apprenticeship Levy or not.

 Apprenticeship Wages - Rates of Pay